oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

 A compartment is a collection of cloud assets, like compute instances, load balancers, databases, and so on.
 By default, a root compartment was created for you when you created your tenancy (for example, when you registered for the trial account).
 It is possible to create everything in the root compartment, but Oracle recommends that you create sub-compartments to help manage your resources more efficiently.

-If you are using an Oracle LiveLabs-provided sandbox, you don't have privileges to create a compartment and should skip this first task.
-Oracle LiveLabs has already created a compartment for you and you should use that one.
+If you are using an Oracle LiveLabs-provided sandbox, you don't have the privileges to create a compartment and should skip this first task.
+Oracle LiveLabs has already created a compartment for you, and you should use that one.
 Even though you can't create a compartment, you can review the steps below to see how it is done.

 > **Note:**  If you already have a compartment created, you can **optionally skip this Task**.